Big Bend National Park is a birdwatching gem. If you are planning to visit, get some inside information for birding the

 How to Birdwatch in Big Bend National Park

 Big Bend National Park is one of my favorite birding hotspots in North America.
-Camping in the Rio Grand Village and then racing the intense sun from spot to spot is a highlight from my college days.
+Camping in the Rio Grande Village and then racing the intense sun from spot to spot is a highlight from my college days.
 I got multiple species of "life birds" from Big Bend when I was visiting for the first time during a spring break many years ago.
 If you are considering visiting, here are some tips.

 Bird early in the morning at lower elevations.

 Consider moving higher for the rest of the day or bird only in shaded areas